sungwoncho/pattern_generator/README.md

 ### PORO (Plain Old Ruby Object)

+a minimalistic non-ActiveRecord model that can be customized to fit your needs

 ```
 rails generate poro payment_gateway
 ```

-generates a minimalistic non-ActiveRecord model that can be customized to fit your needs:
+generates:

 *app/models/payment_gateway.rb*